openbaton/docs/docs/iperf-NSR.md

 ### Using dashboard

-If you want to use the Dashboard (checkout the [dashboard documentation][dashboard] for more information on how to use it), open it at the URL http://your-ip-here:8080, go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `Upload NSD` and selecting the Descriptor's json file.
+If you want to use the Dashboard (checkout the [dashboard documentation][dashboard] for more information on how to use it), open it at the URL http://your-ip-here:8080 and log in (default username and password are *admin* and *openbaton*).
+Go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `Upload NSD` and selecting the Descriptor's json file.

 ![Onboarding-NSD][nsd-onboarding]